m-capone1/auto_verify_quiz/README.md

 # Vehicle Management Service API

-This Vehicle management service API supports CRUD operations for an inventory of vehicles.This Vehicle Management Service API supports CRUD operations for managing an inventory of vehicles.
+This Vehicle management service API supports CRUD operations for an inventory of vehicles.

 ### Features

-- Add new vehicles to the inventory.
+- Add a new vehicle to the inventory.
-- Retrieve details about vehicles.
+- Retrieve a list of all current vehicles in the inventory.
-- Update existing vehicle information.
+- Update the information of an existing vehicle.
-- Delete vehicles from the inventory.
+- Delete a vehicle from the inventory.

 ## Installation and Setup

-1. Clone the github repository to run it on your local machine.
+1. Clone the GitHub repository to run it on your local machine.
 Then navigate to the repository directory:

 ```bash
 git clone <repository-url>